SuryaKarmakar/MongoDB-Database/README.md

 ```

 replaceOne use to replace the existing document to new document. replaceOne dont need $set. it overwrote all the other key value pairs and that is the thing about replaceOne. replaceOne does accept this syntax with just an object and it will then take this object and basically replace the existing object with this new object, with this new document, it will only keep the ID.

+- Update Operators:

+which we'll cover in the update module allow you to modify and add additional data and this therefore does of course change the data.
+Inc, $inc is an example which will increment a field by one or any amount you specify.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 4. Delete